TerryS94/dll-toolkit/README.md

 Setting up boilerplate on every new project gets old fast, so this toolkit exists to let you skip it and work directly with the game’s own renderer from the start.

 ## What You Need First
 This dll toolkit does not create its own backend instances.
-Instead, it expects you to provide one of the following runtime pointers for your target game:
+Instead, it expects you to provide one of the following for your target game:
 - DirectX 9: the game’s ```IDirect3DDevice9*```.
 Everything else is derived from that device.
 - DirectX10/11: the game’s ```IDXGISwapChain*```.
 Everything else is derived from that swapchain.
 - OpenGL2/3: the GLSL version string (e.g. ```"#version 330 core"```) that ImGui needs at init.

 This lets the toolkit run on the game’s real renderer rather than a local dummy, so visuals, device state, and input match the game exactly.

 This may sound overkill if you only plan to make the simplest overlay, but if you know basic reverse engineering, providing the required field is usually quick.

 ## Project Setup